AMyriadseviltwin/Obsidian/Death in Space/World Info/INTRODUCTION.md

 ## IT HAS BEEN AGES

 Human civilization is old.
 In this time, most lives are lived in outer space; on stations, satellites, and space craft.

-It is an era , humbled by the past few

-Civilization is old.

-Human civilization is old.
-The years when we first left to the stars are lost to us.
-Wars and colonial
+(Cont.)